 We’re reaching out to writers in various ways:

 - Harlequin editors participate in conferences promoting diversity in publishing to meet writers and hear their story pitches – in person and virtually.
-See where we’re going to be next.
+See where we’re going to be this year.

-- Our editors take part in #DVpit and other story pitch events on Twitter that connect editors with underrepresented voices.
+- Editors take part in #DVpit, #PitBLK and other online story pitch events that connect editors with underrepresented voices.

 - Editors reach out directly to authors and agents we are interested in working with to bring more diverse voices and stories to Harlequin readers.